 It is quite interesting that this symbol is depicted on a statue of a guardian of a gate in Dresden, Germany.
 Before being assimilated into Germany, this area was inhabited by Sorbs, who now have a status of minority.

 Also, just like in the case of the Croatian checkers, we may see this symbol all over the ancient world, Mesoamerica included.
 However, the other examples need a little imagination, so I did not include them in the picture above.
 Here are two examples from Peru:

 The meaning of Ocilo symbol

-A picture below illustrates the Moon cycle over a course of two weeks.
-It would take twice as much to complete a period of one month.
+The picture below illustrates the Moon cycle over two weeks.
+It would take twice as much to complete one month.
 For the second half of the month, the Moon goes backward, depicting the sign of ocilo in the process.